Judge Rotenberg Center: Behavior rehearsal lessons

-In a behavior rehearsal lesson, a resident is provoked, tricked, or coerced into exhibiting a target behavior (e.g. eating nonfood items, destruction of property) so that the target behavior may be punished.
-If the resident refuses to perform the target behavior, they are punished for noncompliance, but if they perform the target behavior then they are punished much more harshly for breaking the rules.
-There is no way for the resident to escape punishment.
+In a behavior rehearsal lesson, a resident is provoked, tricked, or coerced into exhibiting a specific target behavior (e.g. eating nonfood items, destruction of property) so that the target behavior may be punished.
+If the resident refuses to perform the target behavior, they are punished for noncompliance, but if they perform the target behavior then they are punished much more harshly for breaking the rules – there is no way for the resident to escape punishment.
 The resident is repeatedly challenged to perform the behavior, and the lesson does not end until they sit perfectly still for ten minutes.
 The JRC contends that behavior rehearsal lessons are an effective way of reducing "high risk, low frequency" behaviors.
 As of 2006, at least nine residents at the JRC were approved for behavior rehearsal lessons.

 Rewards

 In addition to punishments, residents of the center are given the opportunity to earn rewards.
 State reports have found that despite the institute's claims, its reward programs are minimal.
 Things considered rewards at the JRC may include verbal praise, the opportunity to look out a window, and sometimes food.
-A child who cries is not to be given attention, as this is considered a reward, and the child may be punished for crying.
+A child who cries is not to be given comfort, as this is considered a reward, and the child may be punished for crying.
 One reward that a resident may win is the opportunity to visit the "Big Rewards Store" (BRS).
 The BRS contains a pool table and various arcade games, and is the only place in the center that residents may socialize freely.

-Controversy and investigations
+Investigations

 In its 2006 Private Special Education School Program Review Report of Findings, the Massachusetts Department of Education found that unsigned Individualized Education Programs (IEPs) were being utilized for residents at JRC, and that the center did not have a written policy indicating that it must obtain consent before revising or changing an IEP.
-At various points in its history, investigations and lawsuits have been brought against the center's operations.
-Matthew Israel has cited Ivar Lovaas's use of a cattle prod on children with autism as justification for the center's use of electric skin shocks.

-1979 report

-A 1979 report from the state for New York found that:

-As a result of the report, the state of New York restricted the institute's right to use aversives to cases where a resident was a danger to himself or others, and even then only after other means had failed.
-However, the institute soon after regained its right to use aversives on New York residents.
+Multiple investigations and lawsuits have been brought against the center throughout its history.